enyojs/enyo-docs/developer-guide/building-apps/ui-theming.md

 By the way, if you're wondering how this affects backward compatibility, please note that using LESS with Enyo is completely optional.
-Pre-compiled `.css` files for Onyx are provided alongside the top-level `.less` files; if the client-side `less.js` library is not loaded and Enyo's loader finds a `.less` file while parsing a `package.js` file, it will fall back to loading the `.css` file of the same name.
+Pre-compiled `.css` files for both widget sets are provided alongside the top-level `.less` files;
+if the client-side `less.js` library is not loaded and Enyo's loader finds a `.less` file while parsing a `package.js` file, it will fall back to loading the `.css` file of the same name.
 As such, you are free to modify CSS directly, or use a server-side tool such as CodeKit to pre-compile your LESS to CSS instead of using the client-side compiler.
 Additionally, you may pass the `"-c"` flag to Bootplate's `deploy` script to enable similar CSS-fallback behavior when deploying your app.